I've heard people some people say that technology will solve any resource shortages we might face. Is this true?

 The fossil fuels of oil, coal, and natural gas continue to make up over 80% of total world energy.
 And billions of people around the world want the cheap energy fossil fuels provide so that they can have the agricultural and industrial machinery, lighting, heating, cooling, transport, and modern industrial products that most people in the developed countries take for granted.

-These cheap fossil fuels are finite and, as they continue depleting, they will become more expensive over the long-term.
+These cheap fossil fuels are finite and, as they continue depleting, they will become more expensive and polluting over the long-term.
 The transition to renewables is necessary, but the transition will take decades and it will be difficult and costly.

 Like any animal, we humans have increased our numbers as we've increased our access to energy.
 Since the fossil fuel era began two hundred years ago we've increased our numbers from 1 billion to over 7 billion.
 As the cheap fossil fuels deplete we will need a smaller global population to achieve an adequate standard of living for all.
 Dramatically reducing birth rates can greatly ease the necessary but difficult transition away from fossil fuels and toward the renewable energy future.